 Most People Have No Idea There’s An Underwater Graveyard Hiding In South Carolina

 Lake Jocassee in South Carolina’s beautiful Upstate, is a recreational lover’s dream.
-This lush, 7,500-acre lake is one of the most beautiful spots in the world, according to a 2012 ranking by National Geographic that named the Jocassee Gorges #9 on the list of “50 Of The World’s Last Great Places.”
+This lush, 7,500-acre lake is one of the most beautiful spots in the world, based on a 2012 ranking by National Geographic that named the Jocassee Gorges #9 on the list of “50 Of The World’s Last Great Places.”
+That’s no surprise when you see the expansive views and vibrant colors that the area has to offer.

 South Carolina is blessed with so much to see and do.
 The Jocassee Gorges area is one of the most unique and beautiful spots in the Palmetto State.
 Were you aware of the history of the Jocassee Valley and that people lived there before the man-made Jocassee Lake was created?
 We’d love to know in our comments.